-Chiveral begins his 17th year at Stevenson in 2016, where he serves as a senior assistant coach.
+Chiveral begins his 17th year at Stevenson in 2016, where he serves as the pitching coach.
 He has served as the program's pitching coach ever since it began in 2000.
 His primary duties include overseeing the pitching staff and in-game bench coach.

 During his tenure, Chiveral has developed the pitching staff as a key strength of the team.
-A year ago, the conference starters amassed 19 of the team's 25 wins while posting 13 complete games.
-Under Chiveral, junior Greg Myers had the single-best season of any pitcher in school history, totaling a 10-2 record and 2.22 ERA while allowed just 59 hits over 81 innings.
+In 2013, the conference starters amassed 19 of the team's 25 wins while posting 13 complete games.
+Under Chiveral, junior Greg Myers had the single-best season of any pitcher in school history, totaling a 10-2 record and 2.22 ERA while allowed just 59 hits over 81 innings during the 2014 campaign.